sbtourist/clamq/README.md

     (seqc consumer)

-In order to advance with message consumption, you need to acknowledge the current message to the consumer:
+In order to advance with message consumption, you need to acknowledge the current message to the consumer, otherwise if trying to access another message without first acknowledging, the consumer will simply time out and return nil:

     (ack consumer)